City of Cambridge

 A free lunch is offered after the rides, which includes sandwiches, chips, drinks, cookies, and fruit.
 During the event, coffee, tea, and hot chocolate are also available at the arena.
 In addition, there are rest stops along each route, which contain water, cookies and fruit.

-All proceeds from the event are put toward the Helmets for Kids Program.
+Proceeds from the event are put toward the Helmets for Kids Program.
 Over 1,750 helmets have been supplied and distributed by the program in partnership with the Cambridge Neighbourhood Associations.
 The organization has also aided in bike rodeos, where children are taught bicycle safety and helmets are sized and distributed.

 The Cambridge Tour de Grand website offers various forms of media showcasing previous years of the Tour.